OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### Dataset and experimental design

-We are using the MSV000084264 ground truth dataset, which consists of TMT10plex controlled mixes of different concentrated UPS1 peptides spiked into SILAC HeLa peptides measured in a dilution series https://www.omicsdi.org/dataset/massive/MSV000084264.
-Figure 24 shows the experimental design.
+We are using the MSV000084264 ground truth dataset, which consists of TMT10plex controlled mixes of different concentrated UPS1 peptides spiked into SILAC HeLa peptides measured in a dilution series https://www.omicsdi.org/dataset/massive/MSV000084264. <a href="#figure-24">Figure 24</a> shows the experimental design.
 In this experiment, 5 different TMT10plex mixtures – different labeling strategies – were analysed.
 These were measured in triplicates represented by the 15 MS runs (3 runs each).
 The example data, database and experimental design to run the workflow can be found [here](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Tutorials/Data/isobaric_MSV000084264/).

 (Figure_24)=
 |![Experimental Design](../images/openms-user-tutorial/isobaric/isobaric_experimental_design.jpeg)|